Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 - The ability to display Alerts (Flash Messages) to the user directly under the header.
 So that user expectations on their placement are met and maintained no matter what page they're on.

+---
+### Home Page
+---

-The first thing the user should be greeted by is an appealing `home page` (index) containing the following:
+The first thing the user should be greeted by is an appealing `Home Page/Index` containing the following:

 - A clutter-free minimal design.